Froyle Speedwatch

 The SID and ASW cameras have different purposes and provide different data.
 They both use radar so cannot reliably be used in the same location at the same time.

-The SID is an indicator that encourages drivers to slow down.
+The SID is an indicator that advises approaching drivers of their speed and encourages them to slow down if they are exceeding the designated (30mph) speed limit.
 It records the speed of all vehicles passing for data analysis purposes.
 It does not record registration numbers or take photos of vehicles.

-The ASW cameras only record the registration number of vehicles that pass them that are travelling in excess of the set limit.
-A link to the DVLA provides details of vehicle make and colour to ensure the Registration number (VRN) can be correctly verified.
+The ASW cameras only record the registration number of vehicles that pass them that are travelling in excess of the set limit (currently 36 mph).
+A link to the DVLA provides details of a speeding vehicle’s make and colour to ensure the Registration number (VRN) can be correctly verified.
 The DVLA link also identifies whether a vehicle caught speeding on an ASW camera has valid tax and MOT.
-The images of all vehicles caught speeding are verified by the Froyle Speedwatch team to build up a database of persistent speeders and highest speeds.
+The images of all vehicles caught speeding on an ASW are verified by the Froyle Speedwatch team to build up a database of persistent speeders and highest speeds and the data is passed to the local police on a weekly basis.

 What information is captured from the ASW and how is this maintained?